3z4z/green-earth/README.md

 ---

-#### 3) What are arrow functions in ES6?
+### 3) What are arrow functions in ES6?

 **Answer:**
 Arrow Functions are shorter version of function expressions.
-This arrow function was introduced in ES6.
+The "Arrow Function" was introduced in ES6.
 Example:

 ```
 const myFunction = ( a, b ) => a + b;